Frequently Asked Questions

 What’s a deductible?

-If you exercise your flexible leasing option and make a claim to move out early, this is the amount that you are responsible to pay before ReLease can approve your claim and begin covering your financial obligation to your property.
-At certain ReLease Enabled Communities a base deductible amount has been negotiated, otherwise, your base deductible is equal to one half of one month's rent.
+If you exercise your FLexible Length of Stay Option and make a claim to move out early, this is the amount that you are responsible to pay before ReLease can approve your claim and begin covering your financial obligation to your property.
+At certain ReLease Enabled Communities, a base deductible amount has been negotiated, otherwise, your base deductible is equal to one half of one month's rent.

-Your deductible amount may increase, at the time of your claim, if your desired move-out date is sooner than 7 days from the date of your claim.
-Additionally, your deductible amount may increase if you make a claim within the first 30 days of your coverage period.
+Your deductible amount will increase if you make a claim within the first 30 days of your coverage period.
 To learn more about deductible amounts that may apply to you, create an account or login with ReLease and create a quote.

 Do I owe my property any fees if I make claim?

 ReLease does not cover leasing concessions offered to you by your property.
-If your lease agreement includes any concessions you may be required to pay that amount back to your property in order to satisfy your early lease termination.
+If your lease agreement includes any concessions, you may be required to pay any amount received back to your property in order to satisfy your early lease termination.
+Additionally, you will be responsible for any non-eligible fees at move out that appear on your final account statement, including past due rent, cleaning fees, etc.

 A leasing concession is a deal or financial incentive offered to you by your property.
 For example, $250 off your first month of rent.
 If you make a claim with ReLease to move out early, you may be responsible to pay this amount back to your property in order to finalize your claim and move out before your lease expires.
 You can find any leasing concessions that may apply to you in your lease agreement.